jadewowgreen/jadewowgreen/README.md

 # hi, i'm jade zhao 💕

-**informatics researcher (business and society focus)** · indiana university · class of 2027
+**informatics researcher with a focus on business and society** · indiana university · class of 2027

-currently in madrid, spain (spring 2026) exploring cross-cultural ux + ai ethics ✨
+currently based in madrid, spain (spring 2026), exploring cross-cultural ux and ai ethics ✨

 ---

 ## about me 🌸

-i'm an informatics researcher passionate about creating accessible, equitable technology. my work spans nonprofits, government services, and research, always centering the humans behind the interfaces.
+i'm dedicated to creating accessible and equitable technology that centers on the people behind the screens. my work spans nonprofits, government services, and academic research, always grounded in trauma-informed design and inclusivity.

-from conducting wcag compliance audits for city websites to redesigning platforms for domestic violence survivors, i approach every project with trauma-informed design principles and a commitment to inclusivity.
+from conducting wcag compliance audits for municipal websites to redesigning platforms for domestic violence survivors, i bring a human-centered approach to every project, ensuring technology serves underserved communities effectively.

 ---